Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Global convergence properties

-As a consequence of this lemma, it turns out that the step size $t_k$ used in RS-RNM can be bounded from below by some constant. \begin{corollary} Suppose that \cref{assumption:RS-RNM_global,assumption:concentration_of_PP} hold.
+As a consequence of this lemma, it turns out that the step size $t_k$ used in RS-RNM can be bounded from below by some constant. \begin{corollary} Suppose that \Cref{assumption:RS-RNM_global} holds.
 Suppose also that there exists $\eps>0$ such that $\norm{g_k}\ge \eps$.
-Then, the step size $t_k$ chosen in Line~6 of RS-RNM satisfies
+Then, with probability at least $1-2e^{-s}$, the step size $t_k$ chosen in Line~6 of RS-RNM satisfies

 where